 “So when you planning on running this time?
 Where you headed?”

 “Wow, you’ve never just straight out asked me.
 I thought I’d leave you a nice little challenge….”

 I turned around and faced him now.
 He leaned in with the expectation I would kiss him as I moved into his space, then moved close to his ear.

 “….just the way that you like.”
 I whispered then kissed the left side of his cheek and in one swift motion I kneed him in his groin, causing him to double over in pain and wince.
 I brought my entire elbow down on his head, causing his large frame to crumble to the ground.
 I grabbed a large bag from behind him and life jacket that sat on the deck.

 He attempted to gain his composure and limp towards me, but I sat up on the railing of the ship, smiled, and flipped off backwards, landing into the water with a crash.

 I could hear him calling after me and looking as if he wanted to jump in too for a minute but realized he had neither the gear nor the time.
 I floated in the water until the ship was completely out of sight and it was just me and all of the stars in the sky.
-I breathed slowly in the dramatically cold temperature of the water but remained calm, pushing through.
+I breathed slowly and remained calm, slowly wading water and pushing through.

 The bag I grabbed possessed only my essentials.
-I eyed my watch as I floated on the large duffel bag and just in time breathed out a sigh of relief as a small fishing boat with one bright light on the side approached and lowered a small ladder for me.
+I eyed my watch as I floated on the large duffel bag and just in time, five minutes later, I breathed out a sigh of relief as a small fishing boat with one bright light on the side approached and lowered a small ladder for me.